Groombridge railway station: Early years

 The first Groombridge station was opened in 1866 by the London, Brighton and South Coast Railway (LBSCR) when it extended its Three Bridges to Tunbridge Wells Central Line to Tunbridge Wells.

 Two years later, the station's importance increased with the completion of the line from Lewes.
 At that time, trains from Lewes and Uckfield could only reach East Grinstead by reversing at Groombridge.

 In 1878, authority was obtained to lay a single-track spur south of Ashurst Junction, which would enable services to bypass Groombridge.
 Although completed in 1888, this spur remained largely unused until 1914.
 It was eventually doubled to handle increased traffic on the Cuckoo Line and regular services to Uckfield.

-This reduced the importance of Groombridge as a junction station, as direct Victoria - Crowborough/Uckfield services no longer had to reverse at there.
+That reduced the importance of Groombridge as a junction station, because direct Victoria - Crowborough/Uckfield services no longer had to reverse there.
 The opening of the spur meant that more services were routed through Eridge, which became the point where London trains were divided for the two lines south.
 To compensate for this loss, slip coaches were shed from some down trains at Ashurst.

 Upon the completion of the Cuckoo Line in 1880, which opened up a route to Eastbourne via Polegate, the line between Eridge and Groombridge was doubled.
 At the same time, a crossover was constructed on the western side of the station, together with associated signalling equipment, and later the Groombridge West signal box.
-A second box, "Groombridge Junction", was provided on the opening of the Cuckoo Line, and a third, "Groombridge West" (the first box's name was changed to "Groombridge East"), was added in 1888 after the opening of the Oxted Line.
+After the opening of the Oxted Line, a second box, "Groombridge Junction", was provided on the opening of the Cuckoo Line, and a third, "Groombridge West" was added in 1888, and the name of the first box was changed to "Groombridge East".

 Within 10 years of nationalisation, the three signal boxes had been closed by British Rail and replaced by a single box on 23 November 1958 when the Groombridge section was resignalled.